alisterburt/alisterburt.github.io/src/cv/overview.md

 # Overview

 My name is **Alister Burt**, I develop image analysis software enabling *in situ* structural biology.

+!!! note ""

     The contents of my CV is kept up to date from information on these pages.

+---

 - [employment](./employment.md)
 - [education and awards](./education_and_awards.md)